pauls21033/Machine-Learning-Predicting-Stroke-Model-Project/README.md

 ## Introduction

-According to the CDC, in 2020, 1 in 6 deaths resulted from cardiovascular disease due to stroke.
-In addition, according to CDC, stroke is the 5th leading cause of death in the US.
+According to the CDC, in 2020, 1 in 6 deaths resulted from cardiovascular disease due to Stroke.
+In addition, according to CDC, Stroke is the 5th leading cause of death in the US.
 This dataset predicts whether an individual will be prone to suffer from a stroke contingent upon the input parameters like age, residence type, gender, hypertension, cardiovascular diseases, marital status, working sector, and smoking status.
-The dataset provides relevant information about each individual.
+The dataset provides relevant details about each individual.

 ## Objective

-This project is an exploratory test from the position of data analytics, in which the problem of predicting stroke in an individual is examined through machine learning.
-This project will consist of several steps of typical data science testing models.
+Many of Stroke´s risk indicators can be managed, making stroke prognosis hopeful of reducing the likelihood of suffering by taking the needed actions and treating people earlier.
+This project is an exploratory for the position of data analytics, in which the problem of predicting Stroke in an individual is examined through data & analytics and machine learning.
+This project uses Machine Learning to create a  model capable of predicting Stroke results based on a dataset containing individual features and information.

 ## Tools
 + Sql